duckyfuz/treehouse/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690427427042/f6e1f121-7d1a-4f63-98bb-ce8844b2cb01.png align="center")

 By [recording custom events](https://docs.amplify.aws/lib/analytics/record/q/platform/js/#recording-custom-events), I was able to gather even more user data.
-With just one additional line of code `Analytics.record({ name: 'albumVisit' })` in the app's click handlers, I was able to easily record the user's actions.
-With AWS Analytics, I could find out how often users registered attendance for events, how often they hosted new events, and most importantly, how often they view their event photos.
+With just one additional line of code `Analytics.record({ name: 'eventName' })` in the app's click handlers, I was able to easily record the user's actions.
+With AWS Analytics, I could find out how often users registered attendance for events, how often they hosted new events and how often they view their archived events.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690428403029/a8a20ffd-48e1-4a75-9ff7-bab07f86cde0.png align="center")